jsjoeio/100-days-twilio-twitter/logs.md

 Finished the @freecodecamp survey form project today!
 Learned a lot of testing 😁

 Also made good progress on MITx - 6.00.1x currently on Week 1.

+### Day 52: 9/10/2018
+Continued working on 6.00.1x - onto the problem sets for Week 1.
+Learning Python is kinda fun!
+Reminds me of what it's like to be a newbie again 🤓

+Also fixed two bugs on survey form